-Derek Rose and the DNR team put down some serious numbers but, came up just short of Tony Burkhardt and DHD on power.
-Cranking out 2,342 hp and 2,908 lb-ft of torque in his Cummins-powered machine would get Rose in the mix and add some event points toward his overall standing.
+Derek Rose and the DNR team put down some serious numbers.
+However, came up just short of Tony Burkhardt and DHD on power.
+Cranking out 2,342 hp and 2,908 lb-ft of torque in his diesel-powered machine would get Rose in the mix.
+Adding some event points toward his overall standing.

 Last but not least to hit the dyno, was none other than Justin Zeigler.
-Zeigler, who had sat back and watched all day long, was finally ready to push the limits on the beast they had built.
-After getting set up and cranking down on the straps, Zeigler was ready to get to work, and work he did.
-The 3,000 hp mark would be broken as Justin Zeigler would set a UCC record of 3,336 hp and 3,642 lb-ft of torque, launching him not only into the lead at UCC but into the record books.
+Zeigler, who had sat back and watched all day long, was finally ready to push the limits.
+Zeigler was ready to get to work, and work he did.
+The 3,000 hp mark would be broken!
+Justin Zeigler set a UCC record of 3,336 hp and 3,642 lb-ft of torque, launching him into the record books.

-Between all the action at the track and on the dyno, we had the chance to head over to the UCC show and shine where we were keen to see some of the wildest, most creative builds like Robert and his 1967 “Custom” Duramax, Gary and his wide 2017 F250, Cody’s blue and Gold 1993 1st Gen, Brandon’s ‘15 F350 Lariat Platinum that’ll show you your reflection at the show but tow a bobcat during the week, Jesse’s 1991.5 stock-ish 2 tone Cummins, and Tanner and his big blue 2003 Duramax that has more than a few surprises under the hood.
+Between all the action at the track and on the dyno, we had the chance to head over to the UCC show and shine.
+Here we saw some of the wildest, most creative builds from across the nation.
+Robert and his 1967 “Custom” Duramax.
+Gary and his wide 2017 F250.
+Cody’s blue and gold 1993 first-gen. Brandon’s ‘15 F350 Lariat Platinum.
+Trucks that’ll show you your reflection at the show but tow a bobcat during the week.
+Jesse’s 1991.5 stock-ish 2-tone Dodge.
+Tanner and his big blue 2003 Duramax that has more than a few surprises under the hood.

 Justin Zeigler and his 3,336 hp dyno run was enough to secure him back-to-back UCC wins!
 Derek Rose finished second in the points and Tony Burkhard rounded out the top three.

-In what was overall a great weekend for the diesel performance industry, not much more can be said then that we’re glad to see the return of events like UCC filling up the calendar again!
+In what was overall a great weekend for the diesel performance industry.
+We’re glad to see the return of events like UCC filling up the calendar again!
 Check out the final results from all the weekend’s festivities here and see the full event recap video for more!